 1. Space out your meals - the best way to prevent any additive effect of FODMAPs is to leave 3-4 hours between your low FODMAP meals and snacks.
 If you find yourself peckish in between, refer to tip no. 2!

 4. Focus on variety - A key recommendation in the Australian guide to healthy eating is variation.
 It is easy to avoid FODMAP stacking by eating a variety of different foods and not the same meal or foods over and over again.
-For example, choose three or more different types of vegetables in a green serving size to include at dinner every day, and if you think that stacking is an issue for you, consider including one or more FODMAP free varieties of vegetable as a base (see point 2!).
+For example, choose three or more different types of vegetables in a green serving size to include at dinner every day.
 Remember, protein foods like plain meat, chicken, fish and eggs are also naturally FODMAP free.

 5. Don’t panic - Don’t worry if you eat a larger amount than the green serve listed accidentally, it won’t undo all your good work.
 If you do experience symptoms – look after yourself, implement some self care activities and start afresh tomorrow.
 Check out these blogs for ideas: Alleviate bloating OR Alleviate Constipation